JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Simple
 The second concept is very simple based.
 It is the easiest to program but the price will be a little higher because it requires a Kinect sensor and RaspberryPi.
 To recognize the user's face NAO's camera is used.
 This because there is already a built in function in the Choregraphe software for facial recognition.
 For the detection of movements however a Kinect sensor is used, which is specifically made for movement tracking.
 The sensor will have to be connected to the robot via a RaspberryPi and the code will be written in Python.
 For NAO's hearing and talking Choregraph is used, since all the needed functions are already integrated in there.
 Because of the addition of a RaspberryPi and Kinect the costs for this concept lay a little higher than the 'cheap' concept.
 #### High Tech
 The high Tech concept is probably the best option, but it is very hard to produce and also very expensive.
 This concept does not use the Kinect sensor but a 3D webcam that can be mounted on top of the NAO robot.
 The code will be programmed using opencv in python or C++.
 This is very user friendly because The user doesn't have to set up the Kinect on the correct place.
 This camera will be used for both facial recognition and movement tracking.
-For the robot to hear there will be a little microphone that the user can clip onto their clothes This microphone will have to be connected to the robot and it is a costs a little more money.
+For the robot to hear there will be a little microphone that the user can clip onto their clothes This microphone will have to be connected to the robot and it costs a little more money.
 Probably the most useful tool that will be used in this concept is a chatbot such as **INSERT CHATBOT NAME**.
 This way NAO is not limited by the speech patterns inside the program.
 This will help the robot to be a lot more user friendly and more fun to use.
 It can also be used to search for things on Google so that the robot can tell you things you want to know.

 ### 5 Considerations
 ### 5.1 Scores